 The importance of this mark making practice is to embed fluent movement which will eventually lead to forming recognisable letters.
 In addition to this daily practice, the children participate in Talk for Writing and purposeful writing in each learning environment.

 By the end of the Foundation Stage, many children can write short, simple sentences independently and read simple words and sentences.

-In F2, we build on the children’s early experiences through a mastery approach to maths, which encourages children to use manipulative resources, like cubes and counters, to solve a range of problems.
+In Foundation 2, we build on the children’s early experiences through a mastery approach to maths, which encourages children to use manipulative resources, like cubes and counters, to solve a range of problems.
 We ensure that children are fluent with: counting, ordering, adding and subtracting, doubling, halving and sharing before we challenge them to use their reasoning and problem-solving skills.
 Children also explore 2d and 3d shapes, measuring equipment and start to use the language for a range of mathematical concepts like time and money.

 Understanding the World

 In Understanding the World, children are encouraged to be curious and explore natural materials and learn about living things and compare different places.
 Our topics are chosen carefully to exploit the children’s own experiences which are vast and varied.
 They learn about technology, using computers and programmable toys and the wider application of technology in everyday life.
 Moreover, they learn about people and communities; how they are different or similar to their friends and they learn about and celebrate other cultures.

 EAD is a fundamental area to develop in Early Years as it gives the children the foundations to underpin their own identity and enables them to develop self-expression and self-confidence.